 No doubt, it’s small.
 However, vacuuming a 1200 sq. ft. apartment the dustbin needs to be emptied once, maybe twice if we haven’t vacuumed in a few days.

-The openings into the lower portion of the dustbin, just below the metal mesh cylinder, tend to collect bundles of hair and dust.
+The openings into the lower portion of the dustbin, just below the metal mesh cylinder, tend to collect bundles of human and pet hair and dust.
 This is a problem when cleaning out the dustbin and you may need to remove any stuck debris manually, shaking sometimes isn’t enough.

 The more frequently you empty the dustbin the less hassle you will have cleaning it.
 Clumps of hair and dust just compound if they’re left in place, so be sure to check the problem areas we mentioned.

 Here’s a quick glance at how the Shark F80 dustbin compares to other stick vacuums.